hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 * `number_cache_clusters` - (Required) The number of cache clusters this replication group will have.
  If Multi-AZ is enabled , the value of this parameter must be at least 2.
 Changing this number will force a new resource
 * `node_type` - (Required) The compute and memory capacity of the nodes in the node group.
 * `automatic_failover_enabled` - (Optional) Specifies whether a read-only replica will be automatically promoted to read/write primary if the existing primary fails.
+If true, Multi-AZ is enabled for this replication group.
+If false, Multi-AZ is disabled for this replication group.
+Must be enabled for Redis (cluster mode enabled) replication groups.
 Defaults to `false`.
 * `auto_minor_version_upgrade` - (Optional) Specifies whether a minor engine upgrades will be applied automatically to the underlying Cache Cluster instances during the maintenance window.
 Defaults to `true`.
 * `availability_zones` - (Optional) A list of EC2 availability zones in which the replication group's cache clusters will be created.
 The order of the availability zones in the list is not important.
 * `engine` - (Optional) The name of the cache engine to be used for the clusters in this replication group. e.g. `redis`